 - “Great titles go places.”
-Bond acknowledges the power of her title as a key element in her ability to gather 50 stories AND 100 artists and connect Femme Magnifique to a community primed to purchase the product, whether as a gift or for themselves.
+Bond acknowledges the power of her title.
+It was a key element in her ability to gather 50 stories AND 100 artists.
+It also connected Femme Magnifique to a community primed to purchase the product, whether as a gift or for themselves.

-- “Hit it hard out of the gate but be prepared for a month-long project.”
-Bond’s projects often include stretch goals and special bonuses to keep the excitement alive, attract new audiences and capture additional investments from existing backers.
-(Heavy Rotation’s bonuses now include bumper stickers and an art print of David Bowie signed by acclaimed comic book creators Laura and Michael Allred (Bowie: Stardust, Rayguns & Moonage Daydreams, Silver Surfer).
+- “Hit it hard out of the gate but be prepared for a month-long project,” says Bond.
+Her projects often include stretch goals and special bonuses.
+These keep the excitement alive, attract new audiences and capture additional investments from existing backers.
+(Heavy Rotation’s bonuses now include bumper stickers and an art print of David Bowie.
+The piece is signed by acclaimed comic book creators Laura and Michael Allred (Bowie: Stardust, Rayguns & Moonage Daydreams, Silver Surfer).

 - Know your market.
 Bond feels her main community and target market is the comics industry where consumers have a well-known set price.
 Her crowdfunding projects offer rewards at a variety of levels.

 - Do what you love!
 Bond’s projects are a way to channel her extraordinary passion for a subject into a product that others will love too.

 (June 2021 Editor’s note/update – Bond is funding a new, even larger project, Filth & Grammar, the Comic Book Editor’s (Secret) Handbook.)